LozenChen/TAS-Helper/README.md

 # Features:

-- In the following, hazards mean vanilla's CrystalStaticSpinner, Lightning and DustStaticSpinner, and FrostHelper's CustomSpinner.
+- In the following, hazards mean vanilla's CrystalStaticSpinner, Lightning and DustStaticSpinner, FrostHelper's CustomSpinner, and VivHelper's CustomSpinner.

 - Cycle Hitbox Colors -> basically same as that in CelesteTAS mod, plus a bit modification when hazards are not in view or when spinner freezes.